 that again make a fine colourful array

-Given such impressive precedents and comparisons, it is only appropriate that a similar display of British county flags is presented each year on July 23rd, Historic County Flags Day.
-This day was established in 2014 as a celebration of the nation’s historic counties through the flying of flags.
+With these impressive precedents and comparisons, it seemed only appropriate that British county flags might be presented each year, on July 23rd, Historic County Flags Day.
 As the Commonwealth is celebrated each year with a grand and colourful display of the flags of member states, so should the flags of such counties as Huntingdonshire Westmorland Caithnessand Merioneth be presented at the heart of government, in the nation’s capital, to celebrate our wonderful, ancient shires and the national heritage they constitute.

 In late December 2018, government minister Jake Berry ordered his civil servants in the Ministry of Housing, Communities and Local Government to draft new guidance for English local authorities, on promoting their traditional county links and ordered the fresh guidance to assist councils in how they can “boost community pride and tourism”.
 He declared that councils should put up signs to indicate where historic municipal boundaries lay, to encourage families to find out more about their history and, that they should fly county flags!
 In consequence of this policy initiative, the minister was contacted afresh with the suggestion that county flags be arrayed at Westminster to celebrate Historic County Flags Day each July 23rd, resulting in an announcement in The Sunday Telegraph of June 30th 2019

 that this suggestion would be put into effect.

 On July 23rd 2019 and for several days following, the public was treated to a magnificent display of our county flags, exactly as had been originally envisaged